minnib578/DL-ML/README.md

     ![image](https://user-images.githubusercontent.com/63558665/117905892-e9632600-b2a1-11eb-9a4d-6a7eb210113c.png)

 So this formula basically tells us the next position we need to go, which is the direction of the steepest descent
+challenges:
+* Converge to local minimum can sometimes be quite slow
+* If there are multiple local minima in the error surface, there is no guarantee that the procedure will find the global minimum
+* Performance depends on the shape of the error surface.
+Too many valleys/wells will make it easy to be trapped in local minima
+solutions:
+* Try nets with different # of hidden layers and hidden nodes (they may lead to different error surfaces, some might be better than others)
+* Try different initial weights (different starting points on the surface)
+* Forced escape from local minima by random perturbation (e.g., simulated annealing)
+* adding momentum term
+* batch mode of weight update
+* variations of learning rate
+* adaptive learning rate

 #### 3) how to choose the learning rate? and how to choose learning rate